Sheldon Brown photo

 Campagnolo ®

 The leading Italian maker of bicycle parts.
-Campagnolo invented the quick release, and was instrumental in the development of the derailer.
+The company's founder, Tullio Campagnolo, invented the quick release.
+The company was instrumental in the development of the derailer.

 Campagnolo links:

 A cantilever brake has two separate arms, or cantilevers, one on each side of the rim.
-Each arm has pivots on an independent boss, and the two arms are usually coordinated and linked by a transverse (or straddle or crossover) cable that runs above the top of the tire.
+Each arm pivots on an independent boss attached to the frame or fork, and the two arms are usually coordinated and linked by a transverse (or straddle or crossover) cable that runs above the top of the tire.
 The transverse cable is commonly connected to the main brake cable by a yoke.
 In some newer designs, the end of the main cable becomes half of the transverse cable, and a short link wire forms the other half.
-For details on cantilevers, see my article on Cantilever Geometry
+For details on cantilevers, see my articles on Cantilever Adjustment and Cantilever Geometry.

-A recent variation on cantilever brakes is the V brake which dispenses with the transverse cable altogether.
+A recent variation on cantilever brakes is the V brake, which dispenses with the transverse cable altogether.
+This was adopted for mountain bikes because the transverse cable could snag on a knobby tire if the main cable broke --often resulting in a serious crash.

 Cantilever Frame